Email Marketing Masterclass: Avoid Being a Spam Email Sender

 The Merriam-Webster dictionary defines spam as “unsolicited, usually commercial messages (such as emails, text messages, or Internet postings) sent to a large number of recipients or posted in a large number of places.”

-But to better define spam, let’s look at its characteristics:
+But to truly understand spam, let’s look at its characteristics:

-- Unwanted and unsolicited messages, often sent in bulk.
+- They are unwanted and unsolicited messages, often sent in bulk.

-- Typically transmitted through electronic communication channels, with email being the most popular medium.
+- They are typically transmitted through electronic communication channels, with email being the most popular medium.

-- Includes various forms of messages, such as unwanted advertisements, phishing attempts, scams, and irrelevant content.
+- They include various forms of messages, such as unwanted advertisements, phishing emails, scams, and irrelevant content.

-- Often sent for commercial or fraudulent purposes.
+- They are often sent for commercial or fraudulent purposes.

-- Can pose risks like malware distribution, identity theft, and financial fraud.
+- They pose risks like malware distribution, identity theft, and financial fraud.

-- Mitigated through spam filters, user education, and legal regulations.
+- They are mitigated through spam filters, user education, and legal regulations.

 Now that we know what spam looks like, let’s further examine the most common types of spam emails.